ezylstra/SWParks_Mammal_Occupancy/README.md

    and species (SPECIES) of interest.

 2. Save this script as:
-   src/multi-season-models/PARK/spOccupancy-PARK-SPECIES-FIRSTYEAR-LASTYEAR.R.
+   src/multi-season-models/PARK/spOccupancy-PARK-FIRSTYEAR-LASTYEAR-SPECIES.R.

-3. Continue running this script from line 63 through the section labeled "Run models and compare fit".
-In this part of the script, you'll specify covariates for a set of candidate models, run the models using the spOccupancy package, and create a table comparing model fit.
+3. Continue running this script from line 63 through the section labeled "Select best model".
+In this part of the script, you'll specify covariates for various sets of candidate models, run the models using the spOccupancy package, and create tables comparing model fit.
+Ultimately, you'll select the "best"" model and remove any extraneous covariates in the detection or occurrence part of the model.
+At the end of this section you'll save the model object to file (in the output/multi-season-models folder, the contents of which are **not** under version control).

-4. Run the rest of the script, beginning with the section "Look at results and predictions from best model".
-Here, you'll select a model for inference, assess convergence and goodness-of-fit, produce tables with parameter estimates, generate figures with predicted occurrence probabilities in the first and last year, and calculate marginal covariate effects.
+4. Run the rest of the script, beginning with the section "Evaluate best model and look at estimates".
+Here, you'll assess convergence and goodness-of-fit, produce tables with parameter estimates, generate figures with predicted occurrence probabilities in the first and last year, and calculate marginal covariate effects.

 ## Directory structure